Building Inspection Australian Standards

 Western Australia, South Australia, Tasmania, ACT, and NT

 Each of these jurisdictions has its own licensing framework and regulatory body.
-Licensing requirements range from mandatory registration (WA, SA) to lighter-touch arrangements in smaller jurisdictions.
+Licensing requirements range from mandatory registration in WA and SA to lighter-touch arrangements in smaller jurisdictions.
 AS 4349 remains the professionally recognised standard for pre-purchase inspections across all of them, and most industry bodies — including the Australian Institute of Building Surveyors (AIBS) and Master Builders Australia — treat compliance with AS 4349 as a baseline professional expectation regardless of jurisdiction.

 The NCC Versus AS 4349: Keeping the Frameworks Distinct